opfesoft/sol-docs/db/characters/character_queststatus.md

 ### timer

-`field-no-description|5`
+The time when the quest was taken, in Unix time.

 ### mobcount1-4

 Current count of the number of kills or casts on the first creature or gameobject, if any.
-Corresponds with quest\_template.RequiredNpcOrGoCount
+Corresponds with [quest\_template.RequiredNpcOrGoCount](../world/quest_template.md#requirednpcorgocount)

 ### itemcount1-6

 Current item count for the first item in a delivery quest, if any.
-Corresponds with quest\_template.RequiredItemCount
+Corresponds with [quest\_template.RequiredItemCount](../world/quest_template.md#requireditemcount)

 ### playercount

 Current player slay count.
-Required in quest\_template.RequiredPlayerKills
+Required in [quest\_template.RequiredPlayerKills](../world/quest_template.md#requiredplayerkills)